goshippo/about-us/antipattern.md

 * You don't know what the customer wants
 * You haven't learned anything new recently
 * You don't have time to clean up tech or process debt
+* You are working nights and weekends
+* You haven't taken a vacation in awhile

 ### We've made you jaded